 More than 300,000 items were accessed digitally, which is an increase of 135% on the previous year.
-More than 11,000 pupils took part in the online
+More than 11,000 pupils took part in the online Authors into Schools project.

 Communication and engagement:

 Direct communication and engagement with residents was improved by the introduction of e-newsletters (Wokingham Borough Connect).
 As a result, by the end of 2020/21, Wokingham Borough Connect had